-This is because of hemp's connection with drug and medicines legislation.
-The process of changing New Zealand's regulations to allow the manufacture, sale and purchase of hemp seeds (and food made from hemp seeds) won't be completed until late 2018.
+It is complicated because of hemp's connection with drug and medicines legislation.
+Hemp production is highly regulated to ensure that illegal, high THC (tetrahydrocannabinol) cannabis is not produced.
+The process of changing New Zealand's regulations to allow the manufacture, sale, and purchase of hemp seeds (and food made from hemp seeds) won't be completed until late 2018.

 Note, the permission to sell hemp seed oil (with zero tetrahydrocannabinol (THC) and zero cannabidiol (CBD)) remains in place during the implementation period.

 Public consultation on proposed changes closed on 20 June 2018.

 Who is handling these changes?

 To put the changes into effect, the Ministry for Primary Industries (MPI) will be working with other agencies, including the: